CamzM/ETH-AVAX---DegenToken/README.md

 2. Change the directory with this command: $ cd avalanche-project
 3. Run this command to create a new package.json: $$ npm init -y
 4. Install the hardhat development environment: $ npm install --save-dev hardhat
-5. To run the hardhat, run this command: $ npx hardhat 5.1 select the create a javascript project in order to generate a hardhat.config.js
+5. To run the hardhat, run this command: $ npx hardhat 5.1 select the "Create a Javascript project" in order to generate a hardhat.config.js
 6. To install the toolbox plugin of hardhat: $ npm i --save-dev @nomicfoundation/hardhat-toolbox
 7. Install the OpenZeppelin Contracts library as a dependency by executing the following command: npm install @openzeppelin/contracts
 8. Edit your hardhat.config.js